 Click Here for tab for Lonely Day by System of a Down

 We might know System of a Down for their slightly comedic and off-the-wall style that blends multiple genres under the umbrella of hard rock and metal.
-But despite their lively personas, underneath it all, they are fantastic songwriters and world-class musicians.
-So when they choose to get serious you can really feel it.
+But underneath their lively personas, they’re fantastic songwriters and world-class musicians.
+So when they choose to get serious, you can really feel it.
 And this song showcases that perfectly.

 Open Arms by Journey